ReaganMilchling/OpenSearchPy/README.md

 ## Quickstart for OpenSearch
 This repo is a collection of quickstarts to familiarize myself with OpenSearch.
 Run docker-compose first.

-Use OpenSearch Python API to insert Aesop Fables data.
-[Download here](https://www.gutenberg.org/ebooks/21) and save the html file to root.
+Use OpenSearch Python API to insert Aesop Fables and Brothers Grimm stories.
+Read code for download links.

 Bruno API Client repo added here as well.

-The following is from OpenSearch tutorials.
+The following is from OpenSearch tutorials:

 ### Ecommerce Index
 Taken from [OpenSearch Guides](https://docs.opensearch.org/latest/getting-started/ingest-data/)